Haatveit88/wow_item_db_ngrams/README.md

 Perhaps better explain with an example.

 # Example
 Say we want to break up the string `morning` into trigrams (3-grams).
 To do this, we create an imaginary sliding window that can fit exactly 3 characters inside of it, and we start at the left-most end of the string.
-We record what we can see in the window, then we slide the window 1 character to the right.
+We record what we can see in the window, then we slide the window **1 character** to the right.
 Repeat until the right side of the window shows the right-most character of the string.
+Note that this does mean all n-grams where `n > 1`  will overlap to neighboring n-grams!

 1. [**mor**]ning
 2. m[**orn**]ing